connorbarkr/ASCIIfy/README.md

 ## About
 It's sort of rough around the edges - making a proper image converter is only really feasible when the image is greatly scaled up, and the point of this extension is to keep everything the same.
 Therefore, simple images work best, and even then they'll look more like depth maps.

+### Installation
+1. Navigate to chrome://extensions
+2. Enable developer mode in the upper-right hand corner
+3. Select 'load unpacked'
+4. Choose the directory your extension is located in